Hand Idiom Quiz

 Education quiz which helps you to improve your knowledge about idioms.

-To take a part in something
+2. To have a hand in something

 Explanation